 Who is required to obtain and maintain a Distributor or Wholesaler license?

 In accordance with the California Cigarette and Tobacco Products Licensing Act of 2003 (Act) every distributor and every wholesaler (defined in sections 30011 and 30016 of the Revenue and Taxation Code) is required to annually obtain and maintain a cigarette and tobacco products license from the Board of Equalization (BOE) in order to engage in the sale of cigarette and tobacco products in California.
 This licensing requirement is in addition to other BOE permit and licensing programs that may be required depending on your business operations.

 Every distributor and every wholesaler must obtain a cigarette and tobacco products license.
-Each distributor or wholesaler license has a fee of one thousand dollars ($1,000) for each location at which cigarettes or tobacco products are located or will be sold.
+Each distributor or wholesaler license has a fee for each location at which cigarettes or tobacco products are located or will be sold.
 A distributor or wholesaler license is valid for a calendar year (January through December), with no proration of the fee, and is not assignable or transferable.
 Each license must be renewed annually.
 For example, if you pay the license application fee and obtain a distributor's license in the month of October 2017, you will be required to pay the license renewal fee before the end of December 2017 to renew the license for each location.
 See our tax and fee rates page for the license fees.
 If you have a distributor's license, you do not need a separate wholesaler's license.

 You may register for a distributor or wholesaler cigarette and tobacco license, or account using online registration.
 Online registration is the convenient way to register and is available 24 hours a day.

 What are my responsibilities as a holder of a distributor's or wholesaler's license under this Act?

 Distributors and wholesalers of cigarettes or tobacco products must: